 Originally, the Trusted list contains several system programs that must have full access to all files and folders on your computer in order for Windows to operate properly.

-To add additional programs to this list, such as the cackup program that you have, use the commands on the Trusted menu of Folder Guard application.
+To add additional programs to this list, such as the backup program that you have, use the commands on the Trusted menu of Folder Guard application.
 (Note that the Trusted menu appears on the menu bar only when you switch to the Trusted view.)
 You can add the programs by entering the paths to the executable files or by selecting one of the currently running tasks.

 In addition to specifying the exact paths to the programs you want to be trusted, you can also use the masks to specify broad classes of the paths.
 (A mask is just like a path, except that it may contain one or more star characters (*) to designate the parts of the path that should match any number of arbitrary characters.)